is an American

 www.onlinequilter.com

-blow-up kangaroo up on stage with us when we sang Australian
+blow-up kangaroo at my feet when we sang Australian

 songs!
 Since then, she's become internationally known as the